Overview

 $ conda install -c conda-forge radioactivedecay

-Either command will attempt to install the dependencies (Matplotlib, NetworkX, NumPy, SciPy, Setuptooks & SymPy) if they are not already present in the environment.
+Either command will attempt to install the dependencies (Matplotlib, NetworkX, NumPy, Pandas, SciPy, Setuptooks & SymPy) if they are not already present in the environment.

 Import the radioactivedecay package and decay a simple inventory using: